4Arch/SimuVar/README.md

 Menashe Rosemberg                   Israel
 Copyright (c) 2019     All rights reserved

-Redistribution and use of source or/and binary forms, with or without modification are not permitted, unless with an express Author's permission.
 Software distributed under the License is distributed on an "AS IS" BASIS, NO WARRANTIES OR CONDITIONS OF ANY KIND, explicit or implicit.